-The Group had secured bank loans with a carrying amount of \$38,861,000 and \$26,465,000 at 31 December 2020 and 31 December 2019, respectively.
+Included in the Group's term loans are secured bank loans with a carrying amount of \$38,081,000 and \$38,387,000 at 31 December 2022 and 31 December 2021, respectively.

 The Group is subject to externally imposed capital requirements whose loan facilities are required to maintain its financial position in excess of specified financial thresholds at all times.
-The Group has complied with these covenants at the reporting date.
+As at the balance sheet date, one of the Group's subsidiaries has obtained an indulgence waiver from a financial institution on a breach to the loan covenants relating to utilisation rate of the vessels.
+Other than the above, the Group has complied with these covenants at the reporting date.